Every organisation needs to recover its data after disruption or disaster and it’s an area that many businesses believe they have under control.

 However all too often in-company systems and processes are inadequate.
 Research undertaken into businesses who lost data or infrastructure in 2001, before organisations relied as much on data management as they do now, showed that 43% never reopen; 51% close within two years, and only 6% survive beyond that.

 Disaster Recovery is the restoration of ICT (Information and Communications Technology) to a usable state, generally after some significant disruption which affects data use or storage.
 Accordingly, it is part of an organisation’s Business Continuity planning process.
-Disaster Recovery is not a substitute for Business Continuity, however, the two must always be aligned.
+Disaster Recovery is not a substitute for Business Continuity Into Businesses, the two must always be aligned.

 Here are some typical considerations for companies when drawing up a Disaster Recovery plan:

 These steps reduce or eliminate various threats for organisations, and include:

 1. Preventive measures, aimed at preventing an event from occurring

 2. Detective measures, used to detect or discover unwanted events